Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 1. Fetcher generates a keypair (so no one has a copy), registers the public key with trusted infra
 2. Trusted infra validates provenance of the requestor, records the information for auditing, wraps that provenance information and the public key in a JWT and kicks it back
-  * the JWT should have a short-ish lifespan (like a day?) in case it gets exported
+  * The JWT should have a short-ish lifespan (like a day?) in case it gets exported
   * We can also scope this JWT to the specific region and record type
   * It doesn't really matter how this JWT is signed (symmetric or asymmetric) and we can change this down the road if we want
 3. Fetcher will make requests to the collection services using that JWT blob as a bearer token
 4. Collection services will just verify the JWT for document uploads (after all, they're worthless without a manifest) and verify all manifest signatures against the public key of the JWT blob
   * If we scope the auth JWT to the region and record type, we should verify the manifest matches that, as well
+5. Downstream systems can verify manifest signatures against provenance verification audit logs (mentioned in 2) to to ensure authenticity
+  * This also enables retroactive disavowment of tokens (and all associated manifests) through a revocation list

 What we're papering over here is how we verify provenance.
 I don't have a good answer here and whatever we end up with will very likely strongly hinge on how we deploy our software (which is currently up in the air).